 (iv) Suspending the settlement of appeals and protests;

-(v) Canceling the decision of the first-instance court and transferring the file to the first-instance court for re-settlement according to first-instance procedures;
+(v) Cancelling the decision of the first-instance court and transferring the file to the first-instance court for re-settlement according to first-instance procedures;

-(vi) Canceling the first-instance decision and suspending the processing of the petition.
+(vi) Cancelling the first-instance decision and suspending the processing of the petition.

 A decision of the Supreme People’s Court has legal effect from the date of its issuance and it can be protested against according to cassation and reopening procedures under the provisions of the Civil Code.